 1. Detoxification: A lot of the additives that are found in processed foods end up becoming toxins in our bodies.
 Fats store most of these toxins and during fasting, fat is burned especially when the fasting is long.
 This results in the toxins being released.

-3. Inflammatory Response Resolves: Several studies show fasting promoting resolution of inflammatory diseases and allergies such as rheumatoid arthritis, arthritis and skin diseases such as psoriasis.
-Some experts assert that fasting may promote healing of inflammatory bowel diseases such as ulcerative colitis.
+3. Inflammatory Response Resolves: Several studies show fasting promotes the resolution of inflammatory diseases and allergies such as rheumatoid arthritis, arthritis and skin diseases such as psoriasis.
+Some experts assert that fasting may promote the healing of inflammatory bowel diseases such as ulcerative colitis.

 4. Reduction in Blood Sugar: Fasting increases the breakdown of glucose so that the body can get energy.
 It reduces the production of insulin.
 This rests the pancreas.
 Glucagon is produced to facilitate the breakdown of glucose.
 The outcome of fasting is a reduction in blood sugar.